Particular/docs.particular.net/nservicebus/messaging/messages-as-interfaces.md

 ---
 title: Messages as Interfaces
-summary: ' NServiceBus allows supports the use interfaces as well as standard XSD and class serialization.'
+summary: 'NServiceBus allows supports the use interfaces as well as standard XSD and class serialization.'
-tags: []
 redirects:
 - nservicebus/messages-as-interfaces
 ---